ibrahim-eshag/city-pulse/README.md

 ### 4-Closing comments:
--interceptors, and other features has been added to the project to demonstrate advanced topics. though there're many aspects that needs enhancements (e.g: handling RTL automatically, adding biometric login, Error with jest describe function etc.)
+-interceptors, and other features has been added to the project to demonstrate advanced topics. though there're many aspects that needs enhancements (e.g: handling RTL automatically, adding biometric login,Adding more tests etc.)